demirgny2012-droid/STAR-WARS-BATTLEFRONT-3/README.md

 - **Responsive Design:** Enjoy a seamless experience on both desktop and mobile browsers.
 - **Multilingual Support:** Currently available in English and Turkish.

-## Getting Started: Adding Your API Key
+## Getting Started (For Developers/Deployment)

-This project requires a Google Gemini API key to function.
-For security, your key must be stored as an environment variable, **not** written directly in the code.
+To deploy this application, you need to provide a Google Gemini API key.
+This key is used securely on the backend via a serverless function and is never exposed to the players.

 **Step 1: Get your API Key**